-- The classification of budgeted items should be in line with the Standard Chart of Accounts, available at http://scoa.treasury.gov.za. - Herewith is the correct treatment of the following items that are commonly confused: - Capitalised compensation of employees (payments to employees working on capital projects) and goods and services (payments to consultants/contractors working on capital projects) are classified as payments for capital assets. - Operating leases are classified as goods and services.
-This item excludes payments in respect of publicprivate partnership projects. - Finance leases, including in respect of public-private partnership projects, are classified as payments for capital assets. - Where a department purchases movable assets for distribution (as a form of support), or for donation (in line section 21.1 of the Treasury Regulations), the payment is classified as goods and services (Inventory Assets for Distribution) as opposed to transfers and subsidies.
-This includes purchases of movable assets by implementing agencies for distribution on behalf of the department. - Donations in the form of cash should still be classified as transfers and subsidies. - Where a department pays an entity to produce current or capital goods or deliver services on its behalf, the payment is classified as goods and services or as a payment for capital assets as opposed to transfers and subsidies. - Bursaries for non-employees are classified as transfers to households, whereas bursaries for employees are classified as goods and services. - Research projects done for departments by higher education and training institutions or other government entities are classified as goods and services. - Recapitalisation in the form of purchase of equity and debt takeover of an entity is classified as a payment for financial assets and will always be specifically and exclusively earmarked funds.
+- The classification of budgeted items should be in line with the Standard Chart of Accounts, available on the website at http://scoa.treasury.gov.za. - Herewith is the correct treatment of the following items that are commonly confused: - Capitalised compensation of employees (payments to employees working on capital projects) and goods and services (inventories, payments to consultants/contractors working on capital projects) are classified as payments for capital assets. - Operating leases are classified as goods and services.
+This item excludes payments in respect of public-private partnership projects. - Finance leases, including in respect of public-private partnership projects, are classified as payments for capital assets. - Where a department purchases movable assets for distribution (as a form of support), or for donation (in line section 21.1 of the Treasury Regulations), the payment is classified as goods and services (Inventory Assets for Distribution) as opposed to transfers and subsidies.
+This includes purchases of movable assets by implementing agencies for distribution to beneficiaries on behalf of the department. - Donations in the form of cash should still be classified as transfers and subsidies. - Where a department pays an entity to produce current or capital goods or deliver services on its behalf, the payment is classified as goods and services or as a payment for capital assets as opposed to transfers and subsidies. - Bursaries for non-employees are classified as transfers to households, whereas bursaries for employees are classified as goods and services. - Payment to SABC for communication licenses are classified as "Other transfers to public corporations" (compulsory fee) and not transfer to departmental agency.
+This is line with the classification of SABC as a PFMA Schedule 2 entity. - Payment for motor vehicle licenses are classified as transfers to "Provincial agencies and funds" and not transfer to "Municipality bank accounts".
+This is line with the National Road Traffic Act (Act No. 93 of 1996) that allows for municipalities to collect vehicle license fees on behalf of the provincial departments.
+This arrangement is detailed in the provisions related to the registration and licensing of vehicles, where municipalities act as agents for the provincial authorities in the collection process. - Research projects done for departments by higher education and training institutions or other government entities are classified as goods and services. - Recapitalisation in the form of purchase of equity and debt takeover of an entity is classified as a payment for financial assets and will always be specifically and exclusively earmarked funds.

-2. Transfers and subsidies items specifically listed 4
+2. Transfers and subsidies items specifically listed4